-The program is organized such that college-age students, called Near-Peer Mentors, lead the GEMS modules and serve as role models to the GEMS students by promoting science and math concepts and by acting as expert resources concerning college life and career pathways.
+The program is organized such that college-age students, called Near-Peer Mentors, lead the GEMS modules and serve as role models to the students by promoting science and math concepts and by acting as expert resources concerning college life and career pathways.
 The mentors, who are close in age to the GEMS students, create a relaxed atmosphere ideal for learning.
-The program is strengthened by resource teachers who are knowledgeable in STEM education and who train the mentors and oversee the day-to-day operation of GEMS.
-Department of Defense Education Activity (DoDEA) Observing Teachers contribute knowledge and expertise to enhance the GEMS program.
-Volunteer Federal professionals enrich the program by speaking about STEM topics and career pathways.
+The program is strengthened by resource teachers who are knowledgeable in STEM education, train the mentors, and oversee the day-to-day operations of GEMS.

-Since 2011, the USAARL GEMS program has provided STEM education to over 700 students from Fort Rucker, Enterprise, Ozark, Daleville, Dothan, and other local communities in Alabama.
+Since 2011, the USAARL GEMS program has provided STEM education to over 950 students from Fort Rucker, Enterprise, Ozark, Daleville, Dothan, and other local communities.
+Each year the program has grown in both the modules offered and the number of students who complete the program.

 The USAARL GEMS Student application packet has three parts: